mcsee/Software-Design-Articles/Articles/Code Smells/Code Smell 204 - Tests Depending on Dates/readme.md

 *It is a good idea to assert something has happened in the future*

-> TL;DR: Tests must be in full control and you can't manage time.
+> TL;DR: Tests must be in full control, and you can't manage time.

 # Problems